zerodao-finance/zero-protocol/contracts/modules/SwapV2_spec.md

 ## Logic

-* 0.1% of received rnBTC should be a supplementary fee
+* 0.1% of received renBTC should be a supplementary fee
 * Deposit the supplementary fee into the BTCVault
 * Deposit the resulting zeroBTC to the ZeroUnderwriterLock contract w/ the underwriter
   * This should be retrieved from `IZeroController(msg.sender).lockFor(underwriter)`